 keyis looked up in or written to the specified table.

 delete.
-To designate the default table for all subsequent memcached operations within a session, perform a
+To designate a default table for subsequent memcached operations within a session, perform a

 getrequest using the

-Hashing and distribution: The default configuration, with the caching policy
+Hashing and distribution: The default configuration, which uses the

-innodb_only, is suitable for the traditional deployment configuration where all data is available on all servers, such as a set of replication slave servers.
+innodb_onlycaching policy, is suitable for a traditional deployment configuration where all data is available on all servers, such as a set of replica servers.

-If you physically divide the data, as in a sharded configuration, you can split the data across several machines running the
+If you physically divide data, as in a sharded configuration, you can split data across several machines running the

-InnoDBand memcached combined server, and use the traditional memcached hashing mechanism to route requests to a particular machine.
-On the MySQL side, typically you would let all the data be inserted by
+daemon_memcachedplugin, and use the traditional memcached hashing mechanism to route requests to a particular machine.
+On the MySQL side, you would typically let all data be inserted by

-addrequests to memcached so the appropriate values were stored in the database on the appropriate server.
+addrequests to memcached so that appropriate values are stored in the database on the appropriate server.

-InnoDBbuffer pool handles the in-memory lookups rather than memcached memory usage growing and shrinking.
+InnoDBbuffer pool handles in-memory lookups instead of memcached memory usage growing and shrinking.
 Relatively little memory is used on the memcached side.

 If you switch the caching policy to

-cache-only, the normal rules of memcached memory usage apply.
-Memory for the memcached data values is allocated in terms of “slabs”.
-You can control the slab size and maximum memory used for memcached.
+cache_only, the normal rules of memcached memory usage apply.
+Memory for memcached data values is allocated in terms of “slabs”.
+You can control slab size and maximum memory used for memcached.

-Thread usage: MySQL threads and memcached threads must co-exist on the same server, so any limits imposed on threads by the operating system apply to this total number.
+Thread usage: MySQL threads and memcached threads co-exist on the same server.
+Limits imposed on threads by the operating system apply to the total number of threads.

 deleteare available.
-Serialization (that is, the exact string format to represent complex data structures) depends on the language interface.
+Serialization (that is, the exact string format representing complex data structures) depends on the language interface.

-Using memcached as a MySQL front end: That is what the
+Using memcached as a MySQL front end: This is the primary purpose of the

-InnoDBhandle data transfers between memory and disk simplifies the logic of your application.
+InnoDBhandle data transfers between memory and disk simplifies application logic.

 Utilities: The MySQL server includes the

-libmemcachedlibrary but not the additional command-line utilities.
-To get the commands such as memcp, memcat, and memcapable commands, install a full memcached distribution.
-When memrm and memflush remove items from the cache, they are also removed from the underlying
+libmemcachedlibrary but not additional command-line utilities.
+To use commands such as memcp, memcat, and memcapable commands, install a full memcached distribution.
+When memrm and memflush remove items from the cache, the items are also removed from the underlying

 Programming interfaces: You can access the MySQL server through the

-InnoDBand memcached combination using the same language as always: C and C++, Java, Perl, Python, PHP, and Ruby.
-Specify the server hostname and port as with any other memcached server.
-By default, the integrated memcached server listens on the same port as usual,
+daemon_memcachedplugin using all supported languages: C and C++, Java, Perl, Python, and PHP.
+Specify the server hostname and port as with a traditional memcached server.
+By default, the

 11211.
 You can use both the text and binary protocols.
-You can customize the behavior of the memcached functions at runtime.
-Serialization (that is, the exact string format to represent complex data structures) depends on the language interface.
+You can customize the behavior of memcached functions at runtime.
+Serialization (that is, the exact string format representing complex data structures) depends on the language interface.

-Frequently asked questions: MySQL has had an extensive memcached FAQ for several releases.
-In MySQL 5.6, the answers are largely the same, except that using
+Frequently asked questions: MySQL has an extensive FAQ for traditional memcached.
+The FAQ is mostly applicable, except that using

-InnoDBtables as a storage medium for memcached data means that you can use this combination for more write-intensive applications than before, rather than as a read-only cache.
+InnoDBtables as a storage medium for memcached data means that you can use memcached for more write-intensive applications than before, rather than as a read-only cache.